robinoldman/virtualclass-api/README.md

 6. Gunicorn: Used as the web server to run Django on Heroku.
 7. psycopg2: A database adapter used to support the connection to the PostgreSQL database.
 8. Cloudinary: Utilized as a storage solution for the application's images.
-9. Summernote: Incorporated to provide a WYSIWYG (What You See Is What You Get) editing experience on the Hike editing screen.
-10. Django allauth: Employed for account registration and authentication functionality.
+9. Django allauth: Employed for account registration and authentication functionality.
-11. React
+10. React

 ### Validator Testing

 - HTML Validator: As this project uses Django templates, the HTML has been validated by manually clicking through the application pages, copying the source of the rendered pages, and then validating this version of the HTML using the W3C Validator.
 HTML for the Django admin site pages was not edited, so it has not been validated here.
 The Signup, Login, and Logout pages from Django allauth were customized and have been validated, with results below.

-  - Results for Home: Pass
-  - Results for Millstatt, Bad Kleinkirchheim, Villach, and Wörthersee HTML: Pass
-  - Results for Base, Main, Own Route, Post, Comments, and Route HTML: Pass
-  - Results for Signup: Pass
-  - Results for Login: Pass

 - CSS Validator: Pass
 - JavaScript Validator: Pass